jflores31297/portfolio/_pages/PortfolioTheory.md

 	- The `plt.xlim(0, )` and `plt.ylim(0, )` functions adjust the plot’s axes, ensuring a clear and informative display.

 Purpose:
-- This plot provides a visual representation of how the optimal portfolio $(C)$ compares to other portfolios along the Capital Allocation Line (CAL).
+- This plot provides a visual representation of how the optimal portfolio $$(C)$$ compares to other portfolios along the Capital Allocation Line (CAL).
 - It also shows the indifference curve, marking the trade-offs the investor faces in terms of risk and expected return.
-- The plot highlights key portfolios like the risky portfolio $(P)$, minimum volatility portfolio, and optimal portfolio $(C)$ to guide decision-making based on the investor’s preferences and risk tolerance.
+- The plot highlights key portfolios like the risky portfolio $$(P)$$, minimum volatility portfolio, and optimal portfolio $$(C)$$ to guide decision-making based on the investor’s preferences and risk tolerance.

 ```python